rish987/trackswitch-manuform/README.md

 #### Solder the MCU Probes

+Go around to each of the probe tails and fill the hooks that you made at the end with solder.
 On each row/column probe, slide on a length of heat shrink tubing to cover both the hook on the end and the plug end of a jumper wire.
 Using plug-socket-end jumper wires, solder the plug ends into the hooks that you made at the end of each row/column probe,